jriverox/docker-nodejs-mongo-demo/README.md

 # docker-nodejs-mongo-demo
 ## Simple Service demo using nodejs + express + mongodb, deployed on Docker (Service and Mongodb)

+This repository was used for teaching purposes and shared the knowledge.

 ### Requirements
 1. Nodejs
 2. Docker